Model figure: Military models

 Figure model kits can be as large as 1:16 scale.
 These kits include motorized vehicles and stand alone figures.
 Kits of this size take a great deal of effort and time to paint as lengths must be taken to get the details of the paint job precise whereas with smaller kits, while details is still essential, there is less to be done.

 Many model figures used for gaming are measured in millimeters ranging from 15 to 80 mm with miniature wargaming figures running on the smaller end especially where armored vehicles are used.
 Traditional modelers tend to stick to the more common 1:72-1:32 scales leaving the other sizes to the gamers.

-As with all things, quality and price vary from manufacturer to manufacturer and the end result of a model is often limited by its initial quality.
+As with all things, quality and price vary from manufacturer to manufacturer and the result of a model is often limited by its initial quality.
 Today many new model manufacturers take great lengths to make 1:72, 1:48, 1:35 and 1:32 scale models as highly detailed and realistic as possible.
 This, unfortunately, makes many of the older, still existing sets, less desirable for diorama making but still fun to build, especially as starter kits for a less experienced modeller.
 Many of these older kits can still be found online at a reasonable price and while they don't offer as many pieces or as highly detailed molding, they can still produce a respectable product after paint and proper weathering is administered.

 Model aircraft and vehicle kits in even smaller scales will also often include "model figures," or can be purchased as accessories.
 There are also kits of the drivers and servicers of cars, and the series of figurines that stand in the streets and platforms of model railroads.